-Last Updated on May 11, 2026 by Viviana
+Last Updated on June 18, 2026 by I Love Spanish Club

 If ser vs estar is the first big challenge for English speakers learning Spanish, por vs para is a close second.